 - CZM Press Releases - This page provides an index of CZM press releases published since 2015, categorized by year and presented in reverse date order.

 - CZ-Mail - CZM’s monthly electronic newsletter covers major CZM initiatives, available tools and publications, upcoming workshops and events, grants, contracting opportunities, job openings, coastal legislation, and other news of interest to people working on coastal issues.
-To be added to the mailing list, please send a blank email to email@example.com.
+To be added to the mailing list, send a blank email (please be sure that the email is completely blank, with no signature line) to firstname.lastname@example.org.
 For daily updates from CZM, please follow us on Twitter.

 - Coastlines - From 2002-2008, CZM produced this publication as a periodic magazine.
 These editions are available online and each focuses on a major coastal topic:

 - Coastlines 2008 - Discusses how actions on land affect coastal water quality and gives detailed information on what people can do to help.

 - Coastlines 2007 - Focuses on coastal recreation.

 - Coastlines 2006 - Discusses Smart Growth techniques and how they can address coastal water quality and other issues.

 - Coastlines Winter 2004-2005 - Features coastal and marine habitats.

 - Coastlines 2003 - Focuses on shipping and ports and harbors in Massachusetts.